oleg-kuibar/oleg-kuibar/README.md

 <details>
   <summary>Expand

 While frontend development captures my heart, I love to venture into the backend world.
-Here are some technologies and tools I've worked with or am exploring:</summary>
+Here are some technologies and tools I've worked with or am exploring (click to expand):</summary>
   - **Languages & Tools**:
   - **JavaScript/TypeScript**: with Node.js frameworks like Express.js, Nest.js